Arkham/juliu.is/content/blog/permutate-parsers/index.md

 ---
 title: Permutate parsers, don't validate
-date: "2020-12-10T12:00:00.000Z"
+date: "2021-01-10T12:00:00.000Z"
 description: A practical example of “Parse, don't validate” in Haskell.
 ---

 ["Parse, don't
 validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
 has been one of my favourite programming articles for some time.
-The main gist is that, when writing in a type-driven fashion, your snappy slogan should be:
+The main gist of the article is that, when writing in a type-driven fashion, your snappy slogan should be:

 > Parse, don't validate.